 Innovating for Gender Equity

 Despite the significant progress made in girls’ education globally, female students continue to experience persistent inequality that holds them back from realizing their full potential.
 That’s why as Educate! has scaled, we have also doubled down our commitment to ensure gender equity permeates every aspect of our program.
-In 2018, we worked to develop the most effective tools to understand and perpetuate Educate!’s outsized impact on girls by developing several key gender equity innovations and activities.
+In 2018, we worked to develop the most effective tools to understand and perpetuate Educate!’s strong impact on girls.

 Supporting Female Leaders